-PS-5511-Exegetical Methods for Preaching in the Old Testament -three (3) credit hours
+PS-5511-Exegetical Methods for Preaching in the Old Testament

 This course explains and illustrates foundational exegetical methods to analyze selected Old Testament texts for preaching utilizing Bible software.
 It includes examining syntactical issues in the text and leveraging Bible software features to address exegetical methods.
 This course is designed for the student who has not studied biblical languages.